Home Warranty Regulations 2026

 How home warranty regulations protect homeowners

 In the realm of home warranty regulations, the primary goal is to safeguard homeowners from unexpected disasters and deceitful dealings.
-These rules provide numerous advantages, acting as a protective barrier against uncertainties like the following:
+These rules provide numerous advantages, acting as a protective barrier against uncertainties such as the following:

 • Financial requirements: Ensure that warranty companies have sufficient funds to fulfill their obligations, protecting homeowners from companies that might otherwise default